Best Time to climb Mount Kilimanjaro

 Dry, Cool & Busy

 The months June to October offer the best weather.
 Although occasional showers are possible on the lower slopes, these are predominately the driest months.
 This is also the busiest season as the majority of climbers prefer the dry season.
 In addition, it coincides with the summer holidays in Europe and North America.
-A good comprises is the shoulder month June with little rain.
+A good compromise is the shoulder month June with little rain.

 November to December